-It seems that a few of my Kyrgyzstan-based articles, both here and on my personal blog, have been inspiring quite a few people to want to travel Kyrgyzstan.
+It seems that a few of my Kyrgyzstan-based articles, both here and on my blog, have been inspiring quite a few people to want to travel to Kyrgyzstan.

-However, there are still questions, like how to get around the country, that are popping in my inbox.
+However, there are still questions, like how to get around the country, popping in my inbox.

 In Bishkek, shared taxis congregate at the West Bus Station, or the New Bus Station as it is also known.

-- Sometimes the driver is not the one finding the taxi for you.
-Someone might find you, take you to car, and get a cut of your pay from the driver.
+Sometimes the driver is not the one finding the cab for you.
+Someone might see you, take you to a car, and get a cut of your pay from the driver.

-- Cars can be very cramped.
-If going in a 4 person car, try to find one that is a bit larger.
-Kyrgyz people tend to do whatever they can to save a couple bucks, and that can mean sitting next to two women who are also holding toddlers on their laps.
+Cars can be very cramped.
+If going in a four-person car, try to find one that is a bit larger.
+Kyrgyz people tend to do whatever they can to save a couple of bucks, which can mean sitting next to two women holding toddlers on their laps.

 Marshrutkas are minivans that act as public transport.
-In the city of Bishkek, they can be crowded, over-run and stifling – but they are also super cheap (10 cents for a ride!).
+In Bishkek, they can be crowded, over-run and stifling – but they are also super cheap (10 cents for a ride!).

 Luckily, many of the rides appeared to be newer machines, meaning AC will hopefully be in your cards on those hot summer days.